Yogi37-99/T4SNE/README.md

 Dyslexic Assistive Reader

-This our group, Creative Quad's term project on an Dyslexic Assitive Reader.
+This is an web based application for Dyslexic Assitive Reader.
 It has 3 aspects namely, read aloud a Website, read aloud a user input paragraph, and read aloud an image or pdf.

 To run this:
 1. Clone the repo.